Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

-For the Tb$^{3+}$ ion in Tb$_2$Ti$_2$O$_7$ and Tb$_2$Sn$_2$O$_7$~\cite{PhysRevLett.98.157204,PhysRevB.62.6496,PhysRevB.90.014429,PhysRevB.87.094410,PhysRevB.84.140402,PhysRevB.89.134410,PhysRevB.85.054428,PhysRevB.76.184436}, it is known that the crystal field energy gap between the ground state doublet and the first excited doublet is not very large compared to the Curie-Weiss temperatures in these systems.
+For the Tb$^{3+}$ ion in Tb$_2$Ti$_2$O$_7$ and Tb$_2$Sn$_2$O$_7$~\cite{PhysRevLett.98.157204,PhysRevB.62.6496,PhysRevB.90.014429,PhysRevB.87.094410,PhysRevB.84.140402,PhysRevB.89.134410,PhysRevB.85.054428,PhysRevB.76.184436}, it is known that the crystal field energy gap between the ground state doublet and the first excited doublet is not very large compared to the Curie-Weiss temperatures in these systems (see Fig.~\ref{fig2}).
 Thus the ground state doublet description is insufficient to capture the low temperature magnetic properties.
 This regime is quoted as ``weak crystal field magnetism'' in Ref.~\onlinecite{PhysRevB.99.224407}.
-Both the ground state doublet and the first excited doublet should be included into the microscopic model.
-To think along the line of the Kugel-Khomskii physics, we assign the energy levels with effective spin and effective orbital configurations.
+Both the ground state doublet and the first excited doublet in the left energy diagram of Fig.~\ref{fig2} should be included into the microscopic model, and these low-energy doublets contribute to the multiple flavors of local Hilbert space in this rare-earth version of the multiflavor Mott insulator.
+To think along the line of the Kugel-Khomskii physics, we assign the energy levels with the effective spin and the effective orbital configurations according to Fig.~\ref{fig2}.
 Here the two effective orbitals are separated by a crystal field energy gap.
-The exchange interaction between the local moments would be of Kugel-Khomskii-like.
-We expect other rare-earth magnets beyond Tb$_2$Ti$_2$O$_7$ and Tb$_2$Sn$_2$O$_7$ could share a similar physics from the perspective of Kugel-Khomskii.
+The exchange interaction between the local moments would be of the Kugel-Khomskii-like.
+We expect other rare-earth magnets beyond Tb$_2$Ti$_2$O$_7$ and Tb$_2$Sn$_2$O$_7$ could share a similar physics from the perspective of Kugel-Khomskii and the multiflavor Mott insulators.